Modern Slavery Act

 We will continue to monitor and assess our supply chains and ensure compliance from our suppliers.

 We will continue to educate employees on the indicators of modern slavery and remind them of the reporting channels open to them.

 We will continue monitor and asses the need for a more formal approach to training and will act if necessary.

-The Group will review the effectiveness of its current policies and develop them where shortfalls are identified.
+We will review the effectiveness of its current policies and develop them where shortfalls are identified.

 Dave Whelan Sports Limited